Symmetry-adapted single crystal yield criterion for non-Schmid materials: Introduction

-Detailed atomistic simulations using empirical potentials or the Density Functional Theory (DFT) must be employed to obtain the coefficients $a_1$, $a_2$, $a_3$ in \refeq{eq:taueff_current} and the effective yield stress $\tau^*_{cr}$ in \refeq{eq:yieldcrit} to parameterize the yield criterion for a particular material.
-So far, these developments have been made for the bcc metals Mo \citep{groger:08a, groger:08b, groger:08c}, W \citep{groger:08a, groger:08b, groger:08c, cereceda:16, kraych:19}, Ta \citep{alleman:14}, ferromagnetic $\alpha$-Fe \citep{chen:13}, non-magnetic phase of Cr \citep{groger:20}, as well as for the shape memory alloys NiTi \citep{alkan:17}, and CuZnAl \citep{alkan:18}.
-The orientational dependence of the critical resolved shear stress for all bcc metals was characterized also in DFT simulations by \citet{dezerald:15a}.
-Similar formulations of the yield criteria that go beyond the Schmid law were proposed independently by other authors \citep{yalcinkaya:08, koester:12, lim:13}.
+So far, these yield criteria have been developed for the bcc metals Mo \citep{groger:08a, lim:13, daphalapurkar:18}, W \citep{groger:08a, lim:13, cereceda:16, kraych:19}, Ta \citep{lim:13, alleman:14, cho:18}, ferromagnetic $\alpha$-Fe \citep{chen:13, lim:15}, non-magnetic phase of Cr \citep{groger:20}, hexagonal close-packed (hcp) Mg \citep{ostapovets:18, qiu:21}, as well as for the shape memory alloys NiTi \citep{alkan:17}, CuZnAl \citep{alkan:18}\new{, and Inconel 718 steel \citep{ghorbanpour:17}}.
+Similar formulations of the yield criteria that go beyond the Schmid law were proposed independently by other authors \citep{yalcinkaya:08, koester:12}.
+The orientational dependence of the critical resolved shear stress \new{(CRSS)} for all bcc metals was characterized also in DFT simulations by \citet{dezerald:15a}.
+These atomic-level details associated with the glide of isolated $1/2\gdir{111}$ screw dislocations in bcc metals were introduced into mathematical models \citep{caillard:03, dorn:64, groger:21} that provide the activation enthalpy to transform the dislocation into its critical state under the applied stress \citep{groger:08c, proville:13, dezerald:15, pi:17}.
 Although non-Schmid effects in bcc metals originate from non-planar cores of $1/2\gdir{111}$ screw dislocations, their effect was also observed in interacting dislocation networks studied using discrete dislocation dynamics models \citep{srivastava:13, weygand:15}.
-The yield criteria involving non-Schmid stress terms form the basis of constitutive equations used in a number of crystal plasticity models \citep{knezevic:14, patra:14, cereceda:16}, and in kinetic Monte Carlo calculations \citep{stukowski:15}.
+The yield criteria involving non-Schmid stress terms form the basis of constitutive equations used in a number of crystal plasticity models \citep{knezevic:14, patra:14, cereceda:16, keshavarz:16, savage:17, mapar:17, cho:18, savage:18, zecevic:18, daphalapurkar:18}, and in kinetic Monte Carlo calculations \citep{stukowski:15}.
+Computational aspects of this new theoretical framework were studied for both single crystals \citep{steinmann:98, bassani:11} and for random polycrystals \citep{racherla:07, groger:08b, bassani:11}.
 The mathematical basis of these models in the framework of finite deformations was investigated by \citet{cleja-tigoiu:13}, and \citet{soare:14}.
+Despite the other developments in the field, \citet{le:13} have argued that a properly regularized Schmid law can accommodate the observed variations of the critical resolved shear stress.
+However, this suggestion is at odds with a more recent phonon stability analysis of \citet{salahshoor:18}, which demonstrates that the onset of plastic deformation is dominated by non-Schmid effects arising mostly from short wavelength instabilities.
+Most recently, \citet{pal:21} observed non-Schmid behavior in molecular dynamics simulations of cyclotrimethylene trinitramine ($\beta$-HMX) subjected to hydrostatic pressures up to 27 GPa.